logo for nutrition-and-you.com

 Selection and storage

-Grapefruit season begins from September and lasts until December.
-However, fresh fruits are readily available all round the year now in supermarkets in the US.
-Mature fruits, which are generally harvested from the tree by mechanically, tend to get some superficial injuries.
-Such small abrasions on the fruit surfaces usually do not affect the quality of the fruit.
+Grapefruit season begins from September until December.
+However, fresh fruits can be readily available all around the year now in supermarkets in the USA.
+Mature fruits harvested mechanically tend to have some superficial injuries.
+Such small abrasions on the fruit generally do not affect its quality.

-In the stores, buy fresh fruits featuring bright color; firm, yet yield to gentle pressure but recoils immediately.
-They should be devoid of any wrinkles on the skin, should be heavy for their size and emanate sweet aroma.
-Avoid overtly soften fruits with spots as they tend to perish early.
+In the stores, buy fresh fruits featuring bright skin, firm, yet yield to gentle pressure, but recoil immediately.
+They should be devoid of any wrinkles, should be heavy for their size, and impart a sweet aroma.
+Avoid overly soft fruits with spots as they tend to perish early.

 Preparation and serving method

-Wash Grapefruits under cool water before eating in order to rid off any dirt or pesticide residues, even though you will probably not eating the peel, since cutting into an unwashed fruit may transfer dirt or bacteria that may reside on the skin surface into flesh.
+Wash Grapefruits under cool water before eating in order to rid of any dirt or pesticide residues even though you are probably not using its peel (zest), since cutting into an unwashed fruit may transfer dirt or bacteria that are residing within the skin into the flesh.

-They are usually eaten fresh by slicing the fruit horizontally into two halves and scooping out sections of the halves with a spoon.
-They can also be eaten like oranges.
-Peel the skin after scoring superficially on the skin using hands or with a knife.
-Remove rind and fibers and gently peel off membranes and seeds.
+They can be eaten as in oranges.
+Cut the fruit horizontally into halves and scoop out its sections using a spoon.
+Alternatively, make a few vertical superficial scores on the skin and then peel it using fingers or a knife.
+Remove rind, and fibers and gently peel off membranes and seeds.

 Here are some serving tips: